Perdoe/careDog/README.md

 # careDog
-Dog that is capable of interaction - Using Arduino 1.18.19
+robot dog that is capable of interaction - Using Arduino 1.18.19 software ONLY